 - 1. MUST: You must take responsibility for the security of the equipment allocated to you and that is in your custody. - 2.
 MUST: When you are physically transporting our data outside of our premises, on any medium, you must take steps to keep it secure - 3.
 MUST: You must not leave Official-Sensitive data unattended in a vehicle for longer than 10 minutes, and always keep it out of sight - 4.
 MUST: You must take appropriate steps to secure our data at home and other organisations' premises - 5.
 MUST: If working with our data on approved unmanaged equipment, you must remove the data when finished - 6.
 MUST: If you are taking Official-Sensitive information out of the office, this must be recorded - 7.
 MUST: You must make sure that conversations discussing sensitive data are only audible by an appropriate audience - 8.
 MUST NOT: You must not allow anyone access to your IT equipment through your IT account - 9.
 MUST NOT: You must not use any equipment to store our business data that has not been approved - 10.
 MUST NOT: You must not allow unauthorised people to be able view information on your IT equipment display - 11.
-MUST NOT: If you use Outlook Web Access from an unmanaged device, you must not save your password in the browser - 12.
+MUST NOT: You must not save your passwords to any web based system which holds our data in the browser - 12.
 MUST: You must always use an approved secure method of disposing of physical documents and data storage devices - 13.
 MUST: You must return all equipment which has been issued to you by us prior to leaving your employment. - 14.
 MUST: You must report as quickly as possible if your equipment is lost or stolen and assist with any investigation - 15.
 MUST: You must ensure that all security functions are enabled on your portable equipment, such as pin codes and password access - 16.
 MUST: You must keep your portable equipment, clean and serviceable, including keeping it charged. - 17.
 MUST NOT: You must not take any of our equipment abroad unless you are traveling in a business capacity with approval. - 18.
-MUST NOT: You must not give your portable equipment to another person if you are not using it.
+MUST NOT: You must not give your portable equipment to another person if you are not using it. - 19.
+MUST: You must immediately raise as a security incident any loss, unlawful access or theft of the data we are responsible for.